google/jsonnet/doc/language/java_comparison/README.md

 The translation is as as follows:

 * Everything is typed as Object, as Jsonnet is dynamically typed.
+Everything is public, as is implicit in Jsonnet.
 * Jsonnet arrays are Object[], and primitives are Boolean / Double / String.
-* Jsonnet objects because singleton instances of Java classes that extend JsonnetObject.
+* Jsonnet objects are singleton instances of named Java classes that extend JsonnetObject.
 * Jsonnet fields become Java methods with no parameters (fields are virtual in Jsonnet).
 * Jsonnet hidden field status is represented with a method nonHiddenFields which returns a set of field names.
 Other fields are considered hidden.